wxyz-abcd/node-haxball/README.md

     - `kickTimeout`: time between releasing and re-pressing the kick key (in milliseconds, defaults to 20)
     - `plugins`: array of all available plugins. this is used internally to restore the order of plugins while plugin activation/deactivation.
     - `activePlugins`: array of currently active plugins. this is used internally for callbacks.
-    - `pluginsMap`: all available plugins mapped as pluginsMap\[plugin.name\] = plugin, for optimized use to communicate between plugins.
+    - `pluginsMap`: all available plugins mapped as `pluginsMap[plugin.name] = plugin`, for optimized use to communicate between plugins.

   - `functions`:
     - `leave()`: leaves the room.